mrismanaziz/Reforestation/README.md

-## I went to the zoo yesterday and saw a baguette in a cage.
-It was bread in captivity.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.